-In today’s time, consumers have a lot of buying choice when it comes to smartphones and other electronic gadgets.
+In today’s time, consumers have many buying choices when it comes to smartphones and other electronic gadgets.
 People are upgrading their devices every year.
-Of course, it is a lucrative industry for electronic gadget manufacturers, but not so profitable for the environment.
 With every new device bought, there’s an old device either being sold to someone or lying somewhere in your drawer.
+Of course, it is a lucrative industry for electronic gadget manufacturers but not so profitable for the environment.

 Over time, the value of the old device depreciate, and when you throw it off, it creates electronic pollution (e-waste).
-So what you should do to avoid financial loss as well as protect the environment?
+So what should you do to avoid financial loss and protect the environment?
 The answer is simple, sell it on Gazelle.
-If your device is too old to be sold, dump it in the ecoATM that recycles these old devices and pays you cash, instantly.
+If your device is too old to be sold, dump it in the ecoATM that recycles these old devices and pays you cash instantly.

-How to Sell Your Old iPhone, iPad, MacBook Quickly on Gazelle
+A Simple way to Sell Old iPhone, iPad, MacBook on Gazelle

 Gazelle was acquired by ecoATM in 2015, making it a cohesive company providing two services – buying and selling used devices and recycling old devices.
 The company’s services are not limited to just Apple products; you can buy or sell products from Samsung, Google, LG, and many others.

-To start with the trust factor, the company has received A- rating from the Better Business Bureau.
-Besides that, the company also have 12,000+ reseller rating with an average of 4.5 out of 5 stars.
+To start with the trust factor, the company has received an A- rating from the Better Business Bureau.
+Besides that, the company also has a 12,000+ reseller rating with an average of 4.5 out of 5 stars.

 There are two options to trade-in your used devices – online or in-person at their kiosk.
 The kiosks are placed mostly in shopping malls where the customer executive inspects the condition of your device and gives you an offer.
 If you accept it, you get paid cash instantly.

-For online, you need to visit Gazelle.com and select the device you wish to sell.
+You need to visit Gazelle.com and select the device you wish to sell online.
 Answer a few questions about your device, and you get an offer instantly right on the screen.
-If you want to sell, just enter your E-mail address and follow instructions to get paid.
+If you want to sell, enter your E-mail address and follow instructions to get paid.

 One thing to note is that the company doesn’t buy lost or stolen devices.
 If you have bought a used smartphone from someone, make sure it is legit and not stolen.

-How to Recycle your iPhone and iPad at ecoATM
+How to recycle iPhone and iPad at ecoATM

 If your device is too old to be sold it is better to dump it for recycling and cash out whatever you get, like an iPhone 3G.
 The Apple company also has a recycling program, but they may or may not pay you much.
 It is always good to have a couple of options to get a better deal.